Kruger Park and Private Lodge Safari - 5 Days Ÿ Can by customised

 Depart from Johannesburg or Nelspruit and join one of our 3-day Kruger Park safaris, spending two nights at one of the best camps in the Kruger National Park, overlooking the Sabie River.
 Normally we stay at Skukuza Camp or Lower Sabie Camp, using comfortable thatched bungalows for accommodation.
 All game drives are included in the cost and conducted on an open safari vehicle.
 Breakfasts and dinners are also included.

-The benefits of this part of the safari is that you will have a highly experienced guide, you will see a huge variety of wildlife and explore a large part of the Kruger National Park, driving through different landscapes and vegetation types.
+The benefits of this part of the safari are that you will have a highly experienced guide, you will see a huge variety of wildlife and explore a large part of the Kruger National Park, driving through different landscapes and vegetation types.
 All game drives are conducted on an open safari vehicle.

 Another alternative is to do this part of your safari on a self-drive basis.
 We will arrange a rental car for you and give you a map, driving directions and handy self-drive safari guide.
 Enjoy the adventure of exploring the vastness of Kruger on your own, before making your way to a private game lodge for the last two nights.

 On day 3 we transfer you to a private game lodge in the Kruger Park, or in the famous Sabi Sand or Timbavati Game Reserve, private reserves which form part of the Greater Kruger National Park.
 Here all meals and game drives are included in the cost, and the accommodation is more luxurious than in the national park camps.
 Morning and afternoon game drives are conducted on open land rovers, and the vehicles are able to go off-road to get closer to the animals.

 On the last day, enjoy a final early morning game drive followed by breakfast, and then it is time to check out and head back for Nelspruit (2 hours by road) or Johannesburg (5-6 hours by road, or a one hour flight).
 Expect to arrive in Johannesburg at the end of the day.

 Customize this trip idea: